Changes to the Russia/Ukraine Regulations as of 23 May 2023

 This introduces, inter alia, further restrictions relating to import and exports, broadcasting, critical infrastructure, and the energy sector, and certain reporting obligations to national competent authorities in respect of the aviation sector.
 In addition, it introduces new reporting obligations to Member States and to the Commission on immobilized reserves and assets of the Central Bank of Russia.

 On 16 December 2022, the EU adopted a ninth package of sanctions.
-Briefly, these measures comprises:
+Briefly, these measures comprise:

 • Amendments to existing sanctions regime – Russia (Sectoral Measures) Regime (Council Regulation 2022/2474)